will-foster/will-foster/README.md

 # Will Foster
 ## Front End Developer

-I enjoy working with JS, especially React and the Next/Gatsby frameworks.
+I enjoy working with JS and React

 <!--
 **Will5592/will5592** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.